Amélie Cocheteux

 Amélie Cocheteux (born 27 March 1978) is a former professional tennis player from France.
-She reached her career high ranking of No. 55 in the world on 10 May 1999.
-She defeated world number ten Nathalie Tauziat in the Prostějov tournament in 1999.
+She reached her career-high ranking of No. 55 in the world on 10 May 1999.
+She defeated world No. 10, Nathalie Tauziat in the Prostějov tournament in 1999.
 As a junior, she won the 1995 French Open title.

 In 2000, Cocheteux and another French player, Anne-Gaëlle Sidot, were accused of racism by Alexandra Stevenson.
 Cocheteux allegedly used a racial remark to Stevenson whilst bumping into her in the locker room.
 Cocheteux denied the claims, and no action was taken by the WTA Tour.

-Cocheteux's results seriously deteriorated throughout the year, ending it with an 8–26 record and dropping out of the top 100.
-In 2001, she played just three events on the ITF circuit, losing first round in all of them, and stopped playing on the women's tour at the age of just 23.
+Her results seriously deteriorated throughout the year, ending it with an 8–26 record and dropping out of the top 100.
+In 2001, she played just three events on the ITF Circuit, losing first round in all of them, and stopped playing on the women's tour at the age of just 23.